 Explaining CFLE to Employers

-- CFLE Brochure (PDF) — Explains family life education and the Certified Family Life Educator program
+- CFLE Brochure (PDF) — Explains Family Life Education and the Certified Family Life Educator credential

 - The 10 Family Life Education Content Areas (PDF) — The CFLE credential requires demonstrated knowledge in the 10 FLE content areas

 - Webinar: The Domains of Family Practice Model — Discusses a model that helps define the boundaries of family practice and shares methods for applying it